Jewish Sites in Paris

 Inside one of the beautiful Belleville synagogues of Paris – a visit with Flora Goldenberg

-Belleville, the main political center of left-wing Jewish immigrants, is often opposed to the Marais, a district more oriented towards religious practices.
+Belleville was the main political center of left-wing Jewish immigrants often opposed to the Marais a district that was more oriented towards religious practices and Yiddish immigration.

 5. Saint Mandé

-This where the jewish groceries stores like the Hyper Cacher are located.
+This is where the Jewish restaurants and big kosher groceries stores like the Hyper Cacher are located.

 It is more a residential area.